 The Balkan History Association invites historians, political scientists, and other interested researchers to explore the diplomatic, political, social, and economic dynamics of Turkish-Serbian relations from the Ottoman period until the beginning of the Second World War.
 We welcome papers related to the following topics: Role and importance of the Serbian Orthodox Church in the Ottoman Empire; Serbian princess at the Ottoman Court; Process of conversion of the Serbian population to Islam; Serbs in the Ottoman army and administration; Land division and taxation system; Migrations; Historical demography and changes of the family structure; Sufism and its influence; Syncretic culture and forms of art; Everyday life; 18th century – century of wars for Serbia; Struggle for the independence; Historical documents regarding Serb-Ottoman relations, their provenance, diplomatic form and research value; Republic of Turkey and Kingdome of Yugoslavia: political, social and cultural relations; Status of the Ottoman cultural artefacts in Serbia today.

 The volume will be published by Peter Lang (in the series “South-East European History”).
 Original manuscripts should be prepared following the editorial guide of the publisher, available on their website, especially “Style Guidelines – British English” and “Submission Guidelines“.
+You can see the chapters of this open access volume to understand how manuscripts should be edited.
 Manuscripts must not have been published, submitted for publication or available on the internet elsewhere.
 Interdisciplinary work is particularly welcome.
 Please submit your proposal, including the title of your manuscript, an abstract (up to 300 words), and an author’s biography (up to 100 words) to all editors.
 The abstract should include the research question and purpose, the approach and main ideas, results of the research and a basic description of the sources used (archival documents, secondary sources etc.).
 No figures, tables, footnotes, or endnotes should be included in the abstract.
 Articles should not exceed 8,000 words in length including footnotes and references (reference list or bibliography).
+The volume may contain up to 20 black-and-white images.

 September 5, 2023: Receipt of final papers for peer review